Ombrulla - home

 What Is an AI Visual Inspection System?

-An AI visual inspection system is an automated quality inspection system that uses cameras and trained models to check products in real time, detect defects, and support inspection decisions directly within an industrial inspection workflow, without depending on manual visual checks.
+AI solutions for manufacturing operations include automated quality inspection systems that use cameras and trained models to check products in real time, detect defects, and support inspection decisions directly within an industrial inspection workflow, without depending on manual visual checks.

 In practice, the system watches the production line continuously.
 Images are captured, analyzed instantly, and defects are flagged as they occur.